 Requiring I-526 approval for at least a portion of the project’s investors reduces the risk that the project itself is deemed ineligible after funds have already been released.
 Because investors may still be denied for individual reasons, it remains a best practice to retain a portion of the funds until all of a project’s I-526 petitions have been adjudicated.

-Projects using escrow structures with less risk for investors tend to have higher funding rates and are more likely to meet their target raise.
+Many of the questions asked during Bisnow were regarding EB-5 projects using escrow structures.These projects, with less risk for investors, tend to have higher funding rates and are more likely to meet their target raise.
 In turn, these higher capital amounts improve a project’s chances of development success, allowing them to meet job creation requirements and generate returns for their investors.

 By coordinating EB-5 specific solutions with established banking partners who understand the complex nature of EB-5, NES Financial’s Intelligent EB-5 Escrow Solutions simplify a potentially challenging process and provide the utmost in security, transparency, and compliance.